paulbradshaw/MED7369-Specialist-Investigative-Journalism/7habits.md

 A good journalist is **curious**, but not *credulous*: their **scepticism** helps prevent this.
 But scepticism should be distinguished from *cynicism*: a sceptical journalist develops the habit of **persistence** in establishing whether something is true or not.
 Persistence is aided by **empathy** which helps you *imagine* the best places to look, and identify the best possible approach.

 Equally, the **creative** reporter should not be *indulgent* with respect to that creativity; they need **discipline** to employ that creativity towards a journalistic objective, ensuring that their story is clear, coherent and appropriate to the target audience.
-But discipline does not mean *rigidity*: a modern journalist needs the **adaptability** to realise when the story they had in mind has changed, or that it needs to be told in a different way.
+But discipline does not mean *rigidity*: a modern journalist needs the **tenacity** and **creativity** to find a different approach.
+Above all they need **passion** to keep them going through the process.

 ## Bibliography